vincentwoo/blog/_posts/2015-01-13-creating-google-hangouts-with-apps-via-url.md

 });
 {% endhighlight %}

-Which renders a button that, when clicked on, briefly opens a window with a URL like:
+which renders a button that, when clicked on, briefly opens a window with this
+URL:

 ```
 https://talkgadget.google.com/hangouts/_/?hl=en&hcb=0&lm1=1421214770979